Quick Stats

 What They Don't Fund

-- Organizations located outside the nine-county San Francisco Bay Area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties)
+- Organisations located outside the nine-county San Francisco Bay Area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties)

-- Organizations without 501(c)(3) status or documented fiscal sponsorship
+- Organisations without 501(c)(3) status or documented fiscal sponsorship

 - Private foundations (Section 509(a))